SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

-\PVP{} adopts a three-phase commit algorithm while \PBFT{}~\cite{pbftj} adopts a two-phase commit algorithm of \emph{prepare} and \emph{commit}, where \emph{prepare} ensures no equivocation and \emph{commit} ensures the preservation of requests across views.
-In \PVP{}, we rotate primary after every round, eliminating the need to perform complex failure detection and recovery through view change.
-Since after every phase we shift the primary, intuitively, we need to ensure that the new primary extends the prepared proposal.
-Then, in \PVP{}, first, we establish \emph{conditional prepare}.
-In the second phase, we reach \emph{conditional commit} i.e., serves as definitive prepare.
-In the third phase, we have definitive \emph{commit}.
-We explain the conditions to receive the three proposal states (i.e., \emph{conditionally prepared, conditionally committed, committed}) later in Definition~\ref{def:accept_lock}.
-In Figure~\ref{fig:normal_case}, we have visualized three \emph{consecutive} operations of the chained consensus instance in views $\v-1$, $\v$, and $\v+1$.
-And we present the definition of the states of $\T_1$ in Figure~\ref{fig:normal_case} in Section~\ref{ss:rules}.
+\SpotLess{} adopts a three-phase commit algorithm.
+Each phase takes one view, and \SpotLess{} rotates the primary view by view, to eliminate complex failure detection and recovery.
+A successful first phase of \SpotLess{} establishes a \emph{conditional prepare} that ensures non-divergence of proposals within the view; a successful second phase of \SpotLess{} establishes a \emph{conditional commit}; and a successful third phase achieves a \emph{commit} that ensures the preservation of proposals across views.
+We explain the conditions to establish these three proposal states (i.e., \emph{conditional prepare}, \emph{conditional commit}, and \emph{commit}) later in Definition~\ref{def:accept_lock}.
+In Figure~\ref{fig:normal_case}, we have visualized three \emph{consecutive} operations of a chained rotational consensus instance in views $\v-1$, $\v$, and $\v+1$ with respect to a proposal $\Changed{\PP}$ and in Figure~\ref{alg:normal_case}, we present the pseudo-code of the normal-case operations of the chained consensus.